A11YChi/Live-Stream-Setup/README.md

 ![Hangout screen](https://github.com/A11YChi/Live-Stream-Setup/blob/master/YouTube-LiveEvent-Hangout.png "Hangout screen")

+**Note:** this is a good time to check the sound levels from the microphone.

 Once the presentation is over, select the "Stop Broadcast" button.
 Make sure to end the stream by then hanging up on the "call."

 ## Setting Up the Live Stream Camera (At the Event)